MicrosoftDocs/azure-devops-yaml-schema/task-reference/xamarin-ios-v1.md

 **`args`** - **Arguments**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Optional.
-Specifies additional command line arguments that are used to build.
+Specifies additional command line arguments that are used to the build.
 <!-- :::editable-content-end::: -->
 <br>